 Abba Father, Papa God, I love You.
 I believe You and everything in Your Word.
 I know You are working all things out for my good.
 I know Your hand is at work in my situation.
 I know You will provide all my needs according to Your riches in glory in Christ Jesus.

-But Father God, I need comfort right now, and I want to see a sign.
+But Father God, I need comfort right now.
+Show me a sign for good, Lord.

 And Abba Father, show me a sign for good.